-For information regarding the set texts for examination in 2020, please go to the Cambridge website www.cie.org.uk
+For information regarding the examination in 2023, please go to the Cambridge International website www.cambridgeinternational.org

 4.5.2 Set texts for Spanish

 Note that the list of set texts is different for each year.
 Please ensure that you refer to the table corresponding to the year in which candidates will sit the examination.